-EML is focussed on defining open, secure, standardised and interoperable interfaces between components of election systems.
+- 246 do not follow this process model should still be able to use EML as a basis for the exchange of247 election-related messages. - EML is focussed on defining open, secure, standardised and interoperable interfaces between components of election systems.
 Thus providing transparent and secure interfaces between various parts of an election system.
-The scope of election security, integrity and audit included in these interface descriptions and the related discussions are intended to cover security issues pertinent only to the standardised interfaces and not to the internal or external security requirements of the various components of election systems.

-The security requirement for the election system design, implementation or evaluation must be placed within the context of the vulnerabilities and threats analysis of a particular election scenario.
-As such the references to security within EML are not to be taken as comprehensive requirements for all election systems in all election scenarios, nor as recommendations of sufficiency of approach when addressing all the security aspects of election system design, implementation or evaluation.
-In fact, the data security mechanisms described in this document are all optional, enabling compliance with EML without regard for system security at all.

-A complementary document may be defined for a specific election scenario, which refines the security issues defined in this document.

-EML is meant to assist and enable the election process and does not require any changes to traditional methods of conducting elections.
-The extensibility of EML makes it possible to adjust to various e-democracy processes without affecting the process, as it simply enables the exchange of data between the various election processes in a standardized way.

-The solution outlined in this document is non-proprietary and will work as a template for any election scenario using electronic systems for all or part of the process.
-The objective is to introduce a uniform and reliable way to allow election systems to interact with each other.
-The proposed standard is intended to reinforce public confidence in the election process and to facilitate the job of democracy builders by introducing guidelines for the selection or evaluation of future election systems.
+The scope of election security, integrity and audit included in these interface descriptions and the related discussions are intended to cover security issues pertinent only to the standardised interfaces and not to the internal or external security requirements of the various components of election systems. - The security requirement for the election system design, implementation or evaluation must be placed within the context of the vulnerabilities and threats analysis of a particular election scenario.
+As such the references to security within EML are not to be taken as comprehensive requirements for all election systems in all election scenarios, nor as recommendations of sufficiency of approach when addressing all the security aspects of election system design, - 259 implementation or evaluation.
+In fact, the data security mechanisms described in this document 260 are all optional, enabling compliance with EML without regard for system security at all. - A complementary document may be defined for a specific election scenario, which refines the security issues defined in this document. - 263 EML is meant to assist and enable the election process and does not require any changes to - traditional methods of conducting elections.
+The extensibility of EML makes it possible to adjust to various e-democracy processes without affecting the process, as it simply enables the exchange of data between the various election processes in a standardized way. - 267 The solution outlined in this document is non-proprietary and will work as a template for any - 268 election scenario using electronic systems for all or part of the process.
+The objective is to - introduce a uniform and reliable way to allow election systems to interact with each other.
+The - 270 proposed standard is intended to reinforce public confidence in the election process and to - facilitate the job of democracy builders by introducing guidelines for the selection or evaluation of future election systems.

-Figure 1A: Relationship overview
+274 Figure 1A: Relationship overview

-2.5 Documentation Set
+275 2.5 Documentation Set